 One question often asked about presenteeism is, ‘How do you know when it is happening?’
 An empty desk or out of office message makes it obvious when someone is absent.
 But how do you know when an employee is there physically but aren’t fully engaged?

-Here at Firstbeat, our Firstbeat Lifestyle Assessment can help identify warning signs before it is too late.
+Here at Firstbeat, our Firstbeat Life corporate wellness solution can help identify warning signs before it is too late.
 The data-driven tool feeds back results on individual employee stress, exercise and recovery and helps inform better decisions at work and during leisure time.
 85 percent of employees coached felt more effective with the help of Firstbeat.

 Do you want to identify warning signs and act proactively?

 Employees are companies’ most valuable asset, so their well-being should be priority number one.
 We need to act to change the tune of how Britons work.